microsoft/sql-data-warehouse-samples/README.md

 # Azure SQL Data Warehouse Samples Repository

-This GitHub repository contains code samples that demonstrate how to use [Microsoft's Azure SQL Data Warehouse](http://aka.ms/sqldw) service.
+This GitHub repository contains code samples that demonstrate how to use [Microsoft's Azure Synapse dedicated SQL pools (formerly SQL Data Warehouse)](http://aka.ms/sqldw) service.
 Each sample includes a README file that explains how to run and use the sample.

 ## Releases in this repository